Has anyone of your readers any experience in growing Jostaberry?

 Several years ago I purchased one Jostaberry plant.
 The first year I took five cuttings from it, stuck them in the ground where I wanted them to grow and they all took.
 They fruited in the second year and they have been very prolific.
 No trouble with birds or disease.

-I live in Tasmanian and we have hard frosts during winter and early spring but it does not seem to worry the Jostaberry.
+I live in Tasmania and we have hard frosts during winter and early spring but it does not seem to worry the Jostaberry.
 In fact I think they like this cooler climate.

 We use them for jam and sometimes use combine them with other berries to make a three or four berry jam.